 Most of the accidents occur due to distracted driving, but some occur simply because of confusion.
 With so many intersections, there can be a lot of confusion for an inexperienced driver.
 Raising awareness about how to drive safely through intersections and what road signs mean can also help to reduce the number of traffic accidents.

-When taking such decisions at the state and federal level, one important consideration is the rising number of vehicles on the road each year.
-Today, with more than 270 million vehicles on the United States’ roads, it is definitely one of the most dangerous countries for pedestrians and cyclists.
+When making such decisions at the state and federal level, one important consideration is the rising number of vehicles on the road each year.
+Today, with more than 270 million vehicles on the United States roads, it is one of the most dangerous countries for pedestrians and cyclists.
 Even with taking the relevant measures to bring down the death toll, more vehicles competing for road space will always remain a threat to pedestrians and cyclists.

 Severe injuries can not only cause discomfort for a long time, but they can also put a hole in your pocket and affect your financial standing if you don’t obtain fair compensation.
 You shouldn’t be the one to shoulder the financial losses from an accident that was not even your fault.
 Reaching out to a legal expert can provide you with the right legal options to move forward.

 If you received injuries due to a negligent driver, contact us at (213) 596-9642 and get a free consultation session.
 Learn about our local priorities for our experienced personal injury attorneys today.
 Our attorneys have helped over 3,000 injured victims by protecting their rights and recovering more than $150 million in compensation for their losses.